Incoming first-year undergraduates

 Need-based aid includes federal grants, state grants, university grants, federal college work-study, Federal Perkins loans and the subsidized portion of the Federal Direct loans.

-Financial need is calculated by subtracting your expected family contribution from estimated costs.
+Financial need is calculated by subtracting your EFC/SAI from the estimated cost of attendance.

 Non-need-based aid